Sometimes nmap does half the work for you. .git on port 80 is all the hint you need.

 - Nmap’s

-http-gitscript flags an exposed.gitdirectory; a browser extension confirms it gitdumper.pyreconstructs the repository and surfaces the Backdrop CMS settings file with database credentials:root:BackDropJ2024DS2024- The git history reveals an admin email; the DB password also works as the admin panel password
+http-gitscript flags an exposed.gitdirectory; a browser extension confirms it gitdumper.pyreconstructs the repository and surfaces the Backdrop CMS settings file with database credentials:root:BackDropJ2024DS2024- The git log commit message references the Backdrop URL aliases docs, which reveals the

-www-data sudo -lshowsbee(Backdrop’s CLI) without a password;bee php-evalwithsudogives root
+johncusack sudo -lshowsbee(Backdrop’s CLI) without a password;bee php-evalwith--rootgives root

 Recon